Thai protesters rally again, promoting a diversity of causes

 The king and Queen Suthida were headed to preside over the opening of a new mass transit station elsewhere in the capital.
 The royal couple in recent weeks have maintained a busy schedule of public events, buoying their followers.

+As has been the case at several recent events, after taking part in the formal ceremony, they stepped out to mingle with reverent members of the general public who cheered them loudly and waved Thai flags, many wearing the yellow shirts identified with loyalty to the crown.

-The protesters later wrapped a large white cloth around Democracy Monument on which they wrote messages to the government with their demands and their wishes for the future.
+The pro-democracy protesters back across town, meanwhile, wrapped a large white cloth around Democracy Monument on which they wrote messages to the government with their demands and their wishes for the future.
 The effect of the covering was especially dramatic when lights shone on the monument after dark.

 Police initially tried to stop their action, triggering a small clash that left one police officer with a leg injury that caused him to be taken to a hospital.

-However, the general atmosphere at the rally was festive as a variety of groups, including secondary school students and feminists, promoted their causes.
+However, the general atmosphere at the rally was festive as a variety of groups promoted their causes with petitions and speeches.

+The “Bad Students” group, as they mockingly call themselves, gathered earlier at the Education Ministry to air their complaints about an education system they consider antiquated and authoritarian, with unreasonable regulations.
+They have already won some concessions on dress codes and hairstyles, but seek reforms in the curriculum as well.

+The students displayed a white coffin with a photo of Education Minister Nataphol Teepsuwan, and declared they support the broader movement’s demand for constitutional change.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.